 The Sherford Consortium is a partnership of award winning homebuilders, Bovis Homes, Linden Homes and Taylor Wimpey.
 Click here for sales information from the individual developers.
 You can also visit Sherford to see what life will be like in the new town and speak to a sales advisor.

-· Linden Homes marketing suite is located at Sherford and is open 10am – 5pm, seven days a week
+· Linden Homes show homes and marketing suite are open 10am – 5pm, seven days a week

-· From Saturday 19th November, Bovis Homes show homes and sales office will be open 10am – 5pm, seven days a week
+· Bovis Homes show homes and sales office are open 10am – 5pm, seven days a week

 Is there any help I can get to buy the homes that are now on sale?